 - Inter-kingdom events

 - The largest events, generally scheduled on a long holiday weekend or even a week or more, with thousands of people.
-The best-known and largest is the Pennsic Warevery August in western Pennsylvania.
+The best-known and largest is the Pennsic War, held every August in western Pennsylvania.

 - These may be organized at a local, Kingdom, or inter-Kingdom level.
 They’re distinct from other kinds of events in that the central focus is not a tournament or a ceremony, but rather a series of classes on various SCA-related subjects.

-- Local SCA groups often arrange public demonstrations for school groups, museums, parks, fairs, etc. These differ from events in that there’s a clear performer/audience distinction; we are putting on a show for somebody else.
+- Although the majority of SCA events are “for ourselves”, allowing us to educate and entertain other SCA-folk, Østgarðr also provides demonstrations for schools, museums, churches, etc. Demos differ from events in that there’s a clear performer/audience distinction; we are putting on a show for somebody else.
 Some demos are primarily educational: we’re there to show what various aspects of life were like in the Middle Ages and Renaissance.
 Other demos are primarily about recruiting: we’re there to show off what the SCA does, with the hope that some of the audience will decide to try it themselves.
 A demo usually has a coordinator, who maintains communication with the site and organizes what’s supposed to happen when.
 Demos are not necessarily “open to all comers”; if you want to demonstrate something, talk to the coordinator well in advance.

 - In between formally-organized events and demos, there are lots of less-formal gatherings, typically at a member’s home, in a public park, or (in some cases) at a rented site, for which people are expected to chip in.
-The most common practices around here are fighter practice, fencing practice, archery practice, dance practice, music practice, brewing workshop, cooking workshop, calligraphy workshop, heraldry workshop, etc. For most of these gatherings, pre-1600 clothing is allowed but not required (especially if the gathering is on a weeknight after people get off work or school).
+The most common practices around here are fighter practice, fencing practice, archery practice, dance practice, music practice, brewing workshop, cooking workshop, calligraphy workshop, heraldry workshop, etc. See our Calendar page for details on these recurring activities.
+For most of these gatherings, pre-1600 clothing is allowed but not required (especially if the gathering is on a weeknight after people get off work or school).
 Although each practice has a focus activity, there’s usually a good deal of socializing as well.

 - Business Meetings